• Home

 I’m not too sure you will have to worry about how long they will last because they will get eaten very quickly!

 However they will keep for 3-4 days in an airtight container.
-They might become slightly less soft come day four but they will still be very tasty.
+They might become slightly less soft by day four but they will still be very tasty.

 Can you freeze these Chocolate Orange Cookie Bars?

 You can freeze them either before or after they are baked.
-If you are freezing them before they are baked you would need to freeze them in the tin and wrap them really well.
+If you are freezing the bars before they are baked, put them in the freezer in the tin.

-When you want to bake them, put them in the oven for ten minutes longer than the recipe says.
-This might be a bit of an inconvenience if you only have one tin and need to use it again though!
+When you want to bake the bars, put them back in the same tin.
+Bake them for ten minutes longer than the recipe says.

-If you want to freeze them after they are baked, I would wrap them individually.
+If you want to freeze the bars after they are baked, I would wrap them individually.
 This means you can take out as many as you need, as and when you need them.

 You could also keep the cookie bars really simple and just use chocolate chips – milk, white or dark chocolate would work well.